Fractionally-Supervised Classification: Abstract

 \section{Abstract}

 Traditionally, there are three species of classification: unsupervised, supervised, and semi-supervised.
 Supervised and semi-supervised classification differ by whether or not weight is given to unlabelled observations in the classification procedure.
-In unsupervised classification, or clustering, no labels are known and hence full weight is given to unlabelled observations. \textit{A priori}, it can be very difficult to choose the optimal level of supervision, and the consequences of a sub-optimal choice can be non-trivial.
+In unsupervised classification, or clustering, all observations are unlabeled and hence full weight is given to unlabelled observations.
+When some observations are unlabelled, it can be very difficult to \textit{a~priori} choose the optimal level of supervision, and the consequences of a sub-optimal choice can be non-trivial.
 A flexible fractionally-supervised approach to classification is introduced, where any level of supervision --- ranging from unsupervised to supervised --- can be attained.
-Our approach uses a weighted likelihood, wherein weights control the level of supervision.
-This paper investigates several choices for the specification of these weights.
-Gaussian mixture models are used as a vehicle to illustrate our fractionally-supervised classification approach; however, it is broadly applicable and variations on the postulated model can easily be made.
-A comparison between our approach and the traditional species is presented using simulated and real data. \\ Keywords: discriminant analysis; finite mixture models; fractional supervision; model-based classification; model-based clustering; weighted likelihood.
+Our approach uses a weighted likelihood, wherein weights control the relative role that labelled and unlabelled data have in building a classifier.
+A comparison between our approach and the traditional species is presented using simulated and real data.
+Gaussian mixture models are used as a vehicle to illustrate our fractionally-supervised classification approach; however, it is broadly applicable and variations on the postulated model can be easily made.